Prashilkumar/ForestFires/README.md

 - **Feature Engineering**: Transformed raw features and **removed the `Date` feature** as it was not relevant for predicting FWI.
 - **Feature Selection**: Used statistical techniques and correlation analysis to retain only impactful predictors.
 - **Model Training**: Employed Ridge Regression to handle multicollinearity and prevent overfitting.
-- **Model Evaluation**: Assessed performance using metrics such as MAE, RMSE, and R² score.
+- **Model Evaluation**: Assessed performance using metrics such as MAE, R² score.

 ---